gamosoft/Inventory-WebAPI/README.md

 [Shameless plug here, you can use the Fiddler extension I developed a while ago to make things easier] ;-) http://fiddlertreeviewpanel.codeplex.com/

+The WebAPI works by default with JSON, but can also work with XML data (using the corresponding headers in Fiddler for example).

 TODO: Swagger is only for net.Core???